Streche Road, Wareham, BH20 4PG

 If you are asked to provide a specimen by your GP or nurse, it is vital that the pot is clearly marked with your name and date of birth.
 If we are not able to identify you, the specimen will be disposed of.
 If your specimen needs to be sent to the hospital for testing, please bring it to the surgery by 11:30am.
 Please click on the link for How to collect a faecal (poo) specimen at home.

-We have recently taken the decision to stop offering ear irrigation at Wareham Surgery.
+Ear irrigation is not available at Wareham Surgery.
 The practice is not funded to provide this service and, more importantly, the risks to patients, for example perforation of ear drums, are outweighed by the benefits.
 Please click the link for further information.
 Please note, there is currently a waiting list for microsuction at Poole Hospital.

 Most of the doctors are trained and experienced in performing minor surgery including the removal of skin lesions, joint injections and cryotherapy (treating skin lesions with liquid nitrogen).
 These appointments are limited so there is usually a waiting list.